Jijinvj21/Data-structure-documentation/week1/README.md

 # Data structure

 ## week_1
+ ### Things to study

-Learn what is Data Structure & Algorithms.<br/>
+1) Learn what is Data Structure & Algorithms.<br/>
-Learn the basics of Memory Allocation and Memory leak.
+2) Learn the basics of Memory Allocation and Memory leak.<br/>
-Learn the concept of Complexity Analysis.
+3) Learn the concept of Complexity Analysis.<br/>
-NB: The complexity of common operations of all data structures should be covered.
+4) NB: The complexity of common operations of all data structures should be covered.<br/>
-Learn about Asymptotic analysis (Big-O notation).
+5) Learn about Asymptotic analysis (Big-O notation).<br/>
-Learn the concepts of Array.
-Complete at least three sample workouts & do at least 3 problems from any competitive coding websites (Hacker Rank, Code Chef, Leet code, Algo Expert, etc.)
+6) Learn the concepts of Array.
+Complete at least three sample workouts & do at least 3 problems from any competitive coding websites (Hacker Rank, Code Chef, Leet code, Algo Expert, etc.)<br/>
-Learn the concepts of the Linked list.
-Complete at least three sample workouts Construction of Singly linked list & Doubly linked list.
+7) Learn the concepts of the Linked list.
+Complete at least three sample workouts<br/>
+8) Construction of Singly linked list & Doubly linked list.<br/>
-Convert array to a linked list
+9) Convert array to a linked list<br/>
-Add a node at the end & beginning
+10) Add a node at the end & beginning<br/>
-Delete node with the value specified
+11) Delete node with the value specified<br/>
-Insert a node after & before a node with x data
+12) Insert a node after & before a node with x data<br/>
-Print all elements by order & reverse by order
+13) Print all elements by order & reverse by order<br/>
-Write a program to remove duplicates in a sorted singly linked list Learn the concepts of String.
-Complete at least three sample workouts.
+14) Write a program to remove duplicates in a sorted singly linked list<br/>
+15) Learn the concepts of String.
+Complete at least three sample workouts.<br/>
-Eg: Write a function to replace each alphabet in the given string with another alphabet occurring at the n-th position from each of them.
+16) Eg: Write a function to replace each alphabet in the given string with another alphabet occurring at the n-th position from each of them.<br/>
-Learn about Linear Search & Binary Search.
-Complete at least 3 sample workouts in each of them Learn the concepts of Recursion.
-Complete at least 3 sample workouts.
+17) Learn about Linear Search & Binary Search.
+Complete at least 3 sample workouts in each of them<br/>
+18) Learn the concepts of Recursion.
+Complete at least 3 sample workouts.<br/>
-Learn about the applications of all structures you covered this week
+19) Learn about the applications of all structures you covered this week<br/>

 1) What is  data structure